-When we do, we find ourselves engulfed in the raging blaze of a circular conversation with ourself that begins and ends with the misdeeds of others and our need for emotional vindication.
-We just cannot seem to forget what has happened to bring us to this place of misery.
-The fires of our memory easily find the oxygen to live on, especially when we grieve.
+There we find ourself engulfed in the raging blaze of a circular conversation in our mind that begins with the misdeeds of others and ends with our need for justice and vindication.
+It seems almost impossible to forget whatever brought us to this place of emotional misery.
+Somehow the fires of our memory find the oxygen needed to live on, especially when we grieve through the holidays.

-...but one thing I have laid hold of: forgetting what lies behind and straining forward to what lies ahead.
+...but one thing I do, forgetting what lies behind and straining forward to what lies ahead.